-An SFI Discover Award, along with support from LAWPRO officers and local authorities across the country, has allowed the Eco Showboat to work with marine biologist Rachel O’Malley and to host a series of scientific workshops and talks documenting biodiversity and explaining some of the problems and solutions associated with the local and the global environment
+An SFI Discover Award, along with support from LAWPRO officers and local authorities across the country, allowed the Eco Showboat to work with marine biologist Rachel O’Malley and to host a series of scientific workshops and talks documenting biodiversity and explaining some of the problems and solutions associated with the local and the global environment

 Mayfly, Limerick, April 2022 (photo: Dermot Lynch)